whosonfirst/whosonfirst-www/www/blog/2018/08/21/license-change/index.md

 There are several [benefits](https://cdla.io/faq/) to using **CDLA-Permissive 1.0**:

 - CDLA is an attribution based license, meeting our obligations to our sources.
-The basic attribution statement and license link for the project would remain unchanged:
+The basic attribution statement and license link for the project – <span style="background-color:#ededed;padding:.3rem;padding-left:.6rem;padding-right:.6rem;">Data from Who's On First.
+[License](https://github.com/whosonfirst-data/whosonfirst-data/blob/master/LICENSE.md).</span> – would remain unchanged.
-    -  > Data from Who's On First.
-[License](https://github.com/whosonfirst-data/whosonfirst-data/blob/master/LICENSE.md).
 - CDLA covers the dataset as a whole and individual records, while CC-BY is not optimized for data or databases.
 - CDLA unambiguously covers the rights to use and publish the data permissively.
 - CDLA establishes the “enhanced data” is not considered a joint authorship.
 This clearly establishes that mixing our data with data under other licenses is okay, encourages wider circulation of our data, and avoids discussion of collective versus derivative databases.